andrepichardo/04-gif-expert-app/README.md

 A simple and friendly GIF Search Engine powered by GIPHY.

-This project was made using React, TailwindCSS & Vite.
+This project was developed and tested using React, TailwindCSS, Vite, Jest & React Testing Library.

 Click the link below to see the project in action: